AI Use Cases/Financial Services

 2

-Step 2: AI models process this data to calculate the true ROI of each audience segment, channel, and creative variation against your loan origination cost and deposit acquisition targets.
+Step 2: Models process this data to calculate the true ROI of each audience segment, channel, and creative variation against your loan origination cost and deposit acquisition targets.

 3

-Step 3: The system automatically adjusts bids across your DSP, Google Marketing Platform, and banking-specific networks in real time, increasing spend on high-ROI segments and reducing exposure to low-quality or compliance-flagged audiences without human intervention.
+Step 3: The system generates ranked bid recommendations across your DSP, Google Marketing Platform, and banking-specific networks, flagging where to increase spend on high-ROI segments and where to reduce exposure to low-quality or compliance-flagged audiences - your marketing team applies the changes directly in each platform.

 4

-Step 4: Every bid adjustment above a configurable threshold routes to your marketing manager for review before execution, with full context on why the change was recommended and which compliance rules were applied.
-This human-in-the-loop design maintains control while eliminating routine manual work.
+Step 4: Every recommendation above a configurable threshold routes to your marketing manager for review before your team applies it, with full context on why the change was recommended and which compliance rules were applied.
+This human-in-the-loop design maintains control while eliminating routine manual analysis work.

 5